 The trustees have delegated decisions on fundraising to a fundraising panel, consisting of two staff members, three committee chairs and an OTG representative, however the trustees remain the ultimate decision-making body in relation to this policy and fundraising matters.

-For all internet-related policies such as Confidentiality & Data Protection, Subject Access Requests, Legitimate Interests, Privacy & Cookies and more, visit our Privacy Notice page.
+For all internet-related policies such as Confidentiality and Data Protection, Subject Access Requests, Legitimate Interests, Privacy and Cookies and more, visit our Privacy Notice page.